 So what do you get for your trouble?
 The average aftermarket stereo will have the following advantages over a factory stereo:

 - more power — for cleaner sound and better bass response, which you'll notice even at lower volume levels;

 - better AM/FM reception — more stations, less drift, better FM stereo;

 - more effective tone controls — a factory stereo offers basic bass and treble adjustments, but a more sophisticated aftermarket receiver has control options that allow you to get the sound exactly the way you like it;

-- more entertainment options — most stereos can control an iPod or a satellite radio tuner, and they also offer auxiliary and USB inputs so you can plug in a portable music player A growing number of receivers let you stream music and make calls using built-in Bluetooth® connectivity.
+- more entertainment options — most stereos let you play music from your phone or control a satellite radio tuner, and they also offer auxiliary and USB inputs so you can plug in a portable music player.
+A growing number of receivers let you stream music and make calls using built-in Bluetooth® connectivity.

 If you're unfamiliar with the industry lingo, it can be confusing to encounter all the different specifications and features spewed forth by car audio dealers and manufacturers.
 If you want to do the research, check out our articles on car stereos.
 If you don't want to deal with facts and figures, it's important to get advice from a knowledgeable friend or a salesperson you can trust.

 This factory speaker is limited by its construction.
-An inexpensive paper woofer and paper "whizzer cone" tweeter will not produce accurate, high-fidelity sound.
+An inexpensive paper woofer and paper "tweeter" will not produce accurate, high-fidelity sound.

 "Oh, my speakers sound just fine."